Are You Venting Or Trauma Dumping? What Is Trauma Dumping (And Why You Should Stop)

 - You fail to ask others about their lives or give them a space to ask you for advice

 Once you recognize the signs and understand the consequences your actions can have on your mental health as well as social health, you can reach out to a professional or someone who is equipped to discuss your trauma.
+Trauma therapy is one of the most effective treatments when it comes to treating trauma-related conditions.

 “I’ve been through something hard for me to deal with and may be hard for you to listen to.
 Are you in a place where I can talk to you about my experiences at this moment?”